 The idea had apparently been knocking around for some time, at least back to March 2017 in a Politico article.
 It reappeared back in May 2018, when Conservative MP Jacob Rees-Mogg claimed on television that WTO rules allow the UK a 10-year grace period to negotiate a free trade agreement with the EU.

-• A shorter version published on UK Trade Forum, Jan 26, 2019
+• A shorter version of this article published on UK Trade Forum, Jan 26, 2019

 • Even shorter, One last go.
 The Article 24 red herring in less than 400 words.
 Think ‘highway code’, Feb 16,2019